 The frequency and duration of follow up by the breast surgeon is individualized to the patient.
 Generally, the patient is initially followed up 6 monthly and after 1-2 years, yearly for at least 5 years.
-Patients need yearly breast imaging that Dr. Edirimanne organizes.
+Patients need yearly breast imaging that Associate Professor Edirimanne organizes.
 Patients are given advice regarding life style modifications to reduce recurrence, to maintain breast awareness by regular self-breast examinations.

 Thyroid nodules are common and about 7% of the population have palpable thyroid nodules and up to 50% of the population have nodules that can be demonstrated in an ultrasound.
 Even though the incidence of thyroid cancer is increasing (1 in 48 woman and 1 in 174 man in NSW will develop thyroid cancer by the age of 85) most thyroid nodules are not malignant.